On the Complexity of Trial and Error for Constraint Satisfaction Problems: Constraint-index and Variables Revealing Oracle

 \begin{remark} Note that if we assume that $\cc{K}$ is the set of all graphs isomorphic to some $G_0$ and $E_1 = E_2$ as arbitrary graphs on $n$ vertices, then solving $\EQ{\cc{K}}$ becomes equivalent to finding out if $E_2$ is isomorphic to $G_0.$ \end{remark}

-\begin{proof}[Proof for Equality to a Spanning Tree ($\HH{$\EQ{\SF{ST}}$}_{\CV}$)] Here, $\cc{K}$ is the set of all possible Spanning Trees on $n$ vertices and $E_1$ without loss of generality is a forest $F$. $E_2$ is any arbitrary graph on $n$ vertices containing $E_1$.
+\emph{Proof for Equality to a Spanning Tree} ($\HH{$\EQ{\SF{ST}}$}_{\CV}$): Here, $\cc{K}$ is the set of all possible spanning trees on $n$ vertices and $E_1$ without loss of generality is a forest $F$. $E_2$ is any arbitrary graph on $n$ vertices containing $E_1$.
 In this case, the $\bigcup{\EQ{\cc{K}}}$ problem becomes equivalent to finding a spanning tree on $E_2$ which also contains the forest $F$.
-This problem is in $P$. \end{proof} \end{description} This completes the proof for Theorem~\ref{thm:cv-p}. \end{proof}
+This problem is in $P$ which implies that the $\HH{$\EQ{\SF{ST}}$}_{\CV}$ problem is also in $P$. \end{description} This completes the proof for Theorem~\ref{thm:cv-p}. \end{proof}

 \begin{proof}[Proof of Theorem ~\ref{thm:cv-np}] We show that the following problems in the hidden model with the constraint and variable index revealing oracle are $\NP$-hard.
+Using Theorem~\ref{thm:UandH}, the complexity of each $\HH{$\SP$}_{\CV}$ is analyzed by considering the complexity of $\bigcup \SP$.